SovereignCloudStack/docs/blog/2026-01-22-introducing-docs-blog.md

 can also find the other types of community news [there](https://sovereigncloudstack.org/en/community-news/).

-Some news that might fit the Blog category have also been published in the [main news section](https://sovereigncloudstack.org/en/insights/news/) on the new page.
+Some news that might fit the Blog category have also been published in the [main news section](https://sovereigncloudstack.org/en/insights/news/) on the new web site.